Francis Peyton: Career

 When the Virginia General Assembly created Loudoun County from Prince William County in 1757, Francis Peyton became one of the new county's thirteen judges (who served administrative as well as judicial roles).
 Voters first elected him as one of Loudoun County's representatives in the House of Burgesses in 1769, then began a string of re-elections to that part time position.
 In 1769-1771 he served alongside James Hamilton until the latter resigned to become the county coroner in 1770, then Peyton served alongside Josiah Clapham, then in 1772-1774 alongside Thomson Mason and in 1775-1776 again alongside Josiah Clapham.

-When Loudoun County voters held a meeting to discuss the Boston Tea Party on June 14, 1774, Peyton presided.
+When Loudoun County voters held a meeting to discuss the Boston Tea Party on June 14, 1774, drafting the Loudoun Resolves, Peyton presided.
 Peyton and Clapham then served with Leven Powell and thirteen other men on the Committee of Safety.
 After Governor Lord Dunmore suppressed the Virginia legislature, Loudoun County voters continued to elect Peyton and Clapham as their representatives to all five Virginia Conventions (with Thomson Mason as the county's third representative at the first revolutionary convention).
 Following the creation of the Virginia House of Delegates, he and Clapham jointly represented Loudoun County for one more term.

 After the war concluded, voters in Loudoun again elected Peyton to the House of Delegates in 1779, but he instead chose to serve as the county's land commissioner, then reconsidered in 1780, and voters again elected and re-elected him to represent Loudoun County in the House of Delegates, where he served alongside Josiah Clapham then John Alexander and John Carter before failing to win re-election in 1783 Peyton then again won one of the seats representing Loudoun county in 1784, and served three terms alongside Richard Bland Lee.
 In 1791, voters in Loudoun and neighboring Fauquier Counties elected Peyton to the state senate, and again continued to re-elect him until his death.

 Peyton farmed using enslaved labor.
 He owned nine enslaved children under age 16 and 10 enslaved adults in the 1787 Virginia tax census.
 The federal census of 1810 also enumerated his slaves.
 He also bought land near Licking Creek in Kentucky, that in his will he bequeathed to his son Townsend.